scummvm/scummvm/doc/docportal/advanced_topics/understand_audio.rst

 .. tip::

     Some games work better with some MT-32 devices than others.
 As an example, Lure of the Temptress makes use of extra sound effects included with the CM-32L and won't sound right with an MT-32.
-Likewise, The Colonel's Bequest exploits some bugs in the early MT-32 modules, which means that later devices will play incorrect sound effects!
+Likewise, The Colonel's Bequest uses some bugs in the early MT-32 modules, which means that later devices will play incorrect sound effects!

     `This Wikipedia article <https://en.wikipedia.org/wiki/List_of_MT-32-compatible_computer_games>`_ provides a comprehensive list of MT-32 compatible games, including which games work best with which device.

 The processor requirements for the MT-32 emulator are quite high; a fast CPU is strongly recommended.

-Native MIDI support
+Built-in MIDI support
 --------------------------

 All MIDI ports show up in the **Preferred device** or **Music device** dropdown selector.
 If you have selected a MIDI port, you need to specify what type of MIDI device this is with the options in the :ref:`MT-32 <mt32>` tab.